google/WebFundamentals/src/content/en/updates/2016/03/notifications.md

 * add icons to notification buttons,
 * modify the timestamp to help create a consistent experience,
-* track notification close events to help synchronise notifications and provide analytics,
+* track notification close events to help synchronize notifications and provide analytics,
 * manage the renotify experience when a notification replaces the currently displayed notification.